code-for-magdeburg/stadtradeln-vis/README.md

-# Stadtradeln Münster
+# Stadtradeln Magdeburg

+Special Thanks to [Code for Münster](https://github.com/codeformuenster) as this is a modified fork of their [Stadtradeln-Vis](https://codeformuenster.org/stadtradeln-vis) project!

-The page is available at [https://codeformuenster.org/stadtradeln-vis](https://codeformuenster.org/stadtradeln-vis)
+The page is available at [https://code-for-magdeburg.github.io/stadtradeln-vis](https://code-for-magdeburg.github.io/stadtradeln-vis)

 Uses